jhigginbotham64/Starlight.jl/README.md

 - ~~Text~~
 - ~~Audio~~
 - 3D drawing
-- 3D physics
+- nD physics
-- 2D physics (easier to subtract the 3rd dimension than to add it)
+- 2D-3D physics (easier to subtract the extra dimensions than to add it)
 - Game compilation workflow
 - Round of examples and testing, to include Pong (v0.2.0)
 - Better logging and introspection